Japanese occupation of Hong Kong

-The Imperial Japanese occupation of Hong Kong began when the Governor of Hong Kong, Sir Mark Young, surrendered the British Crown colony of Hong Kong to the Empire of Japan on 25 December 1941.
-The surrender occurred after 18 days of fierce fighting against the overwhelming Japanese forces that had invaded the territory.
+The Japanese occupation of Hong Kong began when the governor of Hong Kong, Mark Aitchison Young, surrendered the British Crown colony of Hong Kong to the Empire of Japan on 25 December 1941.
+His surrender occurred after 18 days of fierce fighting against the Japanese forces that invaded the territory.
 The occupation lasted for three years and eight months until Japan surrendered at the end of the Second World War.
-The length of this period (三年零八個月, lit. 'three years and eight months') later became a metonym of the occupation.
+The length of the period (三年零八個月, lit. 'three years and eight months') later became a metonym of the occupation.

 Background

 Imperial Japanese invasion of China

-During the Imperial Japanese military's full-scale invasion of China in 1937, Hong Kong as part of the British empire was not under attack.
-Nevertheless, its situation was influenced by the war in China due to proximity to the mainland China.
-In early March 1939, during an Imperial Japanese bombing raid on Shenzhen, a few bombs fell accidentally on Hong Kong territory, destroying a bridge and a train station.The Second World War saw Hong Kong falling into the hands of the Japanese who transformed it into a military centre for their campaign in Asia.
-The British took back Hong Kong in 1945 after Japan's surrender, and the Chinese Civil War subsequently brought waves of rich and poor refugees from the mainland, providing both capital and cheap labour and building the foundation for Hong Kong later becoming one of the world's financial centres.
-However, in the 1950s during the Korean War the United States banned trade with communist China, hurting Hong Kong's businesses and slowing its economic progress.
-As part of the Cultural Revolution in 1967, violent riots protesting against colonial power paralysed the economy and the Hong Kong stock market collapsed in 1973.
+During the Imperial Japanese military's full-scale invasion of China in 1937, Hong Kong as part of the British Empire was not under attack.
+Nevertheless, its situation was influenced by the war in China due to proximity to mainland China.
+In early March 1939, during an Imperial Japanese bombing raid on Shenzhen, a few bombs fell accidentally on Hong Kong territory, destroying a bridge and a train station.

 World War II

 In 1936, Germany and the Empire of Japan signed the Anti-Comintern Pact.
-In 1937, Fascist Italy joined the pact, forming the core to what would become known as the Axis Powers.
+In 1937, Fascist Italy joined the pact, forming the core of what would become known as the Axis powers.

-In the Autumn of 1941, Nazi Germany was near the height of its military power.
+In the autumn of 1941, Nazi Germany was near the height of its military power.
 After the invasion of Poland and fall of France, German forces had overrun much of Western Europe and were racing towards Moscow.
 The United States was neutral and opposition to Nazi Germany was given only by Britain, the British Commonwealth and the Soviet Union.

 The United States provided minor support to China in its fight against Imperial Japan's invasion.
 It imposed an embargo on the sale of oil to Japan after less aggressive forms of economic sanctions failed to halt Japanese advances.
 On 7 December 1941 (Honolulu time), Japan entered World War II with the Japanese occupation of Malaya, as well as other attacks including attacking the U.S. naval base at Pearl Harbor and American-ruled Philippines, and the Japanese invasion of Thailand.